KimiaHasannezhad/decker/test/decks/highlightjs-deck.md

 -   The Meta-Option `highlightjs` controls which code highlighting is used
     -   If not set, `pandoc` highlighting will be used.
-    -   If `highlightjs: <style>` is specified, decker will disable `pandoc` code highlighting and instead use `highlighjs`, with the CSS style file `<style>.css`
+    -   If `highlightjs: <style>` is specified, decker will disable `pandoc` code highlighting and instead use `highlightjs`, with the CSS style file `<style>.css`
 -   The following styles are supported:
     -   `atom-one-dark` and `atom-one-light`